Gentle cycling along majestic rivers

 Day 4: Düsseldorf – Zons – Cologne (28 km/17 mi. or 54 km/33 mi.)

 The bike tour starts from Düsseldorf.
 There is also the option to start biking a bit later in the morning from Zons.
 We leave the Ruhr behind as we cycle towards Cologne.
 Today we follow the Rhine closely in order to arrive in Cologne early enough for some afternoon exploring.
 Founded by the Romans, Cologne is the oldest of Germany’s larger cities.
 In 50 AD it was already granted city status as a gift from the Roman empress Agrippina.
 Later, Cologne became one of the most important centers of the Holy Roman Empire.
 Its landmark is, of course, the Dom cathedral, located right next to the central station and railway bridge crossing the Rhine.
 Construction on the cathedral began in 1248 and was only completed in 1880!
 The city was almost completely destroyed in Allied bombings of 1944-1945.
 The city hall however, dating from 1330, has been beautifully restored.
+Today there is no dinner on board.
+You can select one of the local restaurants of Cologne.

 Day 5: Cologne – Bonn (38 km/23 mi.)